bcgsc/NanoSim/README.md

 3. `simulated_error_profile`
   Contains all the information of errors introduced into each reads, including error type, position, original bases and current bases.

+## Acknowledgements
+Sincere thanks to my labmates and all contributors and users to this tool.